Cesare P.R. Romano: Career

-PICT was a pioneering project, which changed the well-settled field of the study of international dispute settlement.
-"PICT’s main contribution to the field has been to look at specific international adjudicative bodies as the pieces of a larger whole —an emerging international judiciary, with much in common and much to learn from each other— rather than as separate institutions, as had been done hitherto.
-PICT’s website provided the first portal through which newcomers could learn about each and every international judicial body, providing scholars data to start making comparisons across the board”.
+PICT was described by some scholars as an influential project in the study of international dispute settlement.
+Its approach examines individual international adjudicative bodies as part of a broader, emerging international judiciary, rather than as entirely separate institution.
+The project's website also servers as an early centralized resource, providing information on multiple international judicial bodies and enabling comparative research.

 Romano's activities at PICT were funded by William and Flora Hewlett Foundation, John & Catherine MacArthur Foundation, and the Ford Foundation.

 In 2006, Prof. Romano joined Loyola Law School Los Angeles, receiving tenure in 2009.
 In 2011, he founded at Loyola Law School Los Angeles the International Human Rights Clinic.
 He has litigated of dozens of cases before the Inter-American Commission of Human Rights and specialized United Nations human rights bodies, including the Human Rights Committee; the Committee of the Convention on the Elimination of All Forms of Discrimination against Women; the Committee of the International Covenant on Economic, Social and Cultural Rights; prepared amici curiae briefs for the Inter-American Court of Human Rights and several domestic courts; prepared shadow reports for the United Nations Universal Periodic Review and the periodic reports on the International Covenant on Civil and Political Rights.